MaherMuhtadi/Python-Game-Development-Module/README.md

 ```
 8. Both classes contain attributes that can be used to retrieve information about the game and sprites.

+For more information, look inside the module file.

 ## Installation

 ### Prerequisites